13 The People Analytics Translator Skills

 Storytelling

-Effective communication in people analytics is not just relaying relevant information succinctly; it’s about creating a shared understanding that drives action.
+Effective communication in People Analytics is not just relaying relevant information succinctly; it’s about creating a shared understanding that drives action.
 This is where storytelling comes in.
 Storytelling is the art of transforming raw information into a compelling narrative that resonates with your audience.
 A study by Stanford professor Chip Heath (Author of “Made to Stick”) tested how much people remembered when the information was presented in a story: 63%.
 Compared to when it was presented as just statistics: 5%.
 That same study found that people were more likely to take action when presented with a story.
-In the study those who received a story-based version of information and then asked to donate money were 200% more likely to donate compared to those who received a purely statistical version of the same information.
-Showing the power of stories to make information memorable and persuasive.
-As a people analytics professional, your ability to tell a story with data will be key to your success.
+In the study, those who received a story-based version of information and were then asked to donate money were 200% more likely to donate.
+Stories have the power to make information memorable and persuade people to act.
+As a People Analytics professional, your ability to tell a story with data will be key to success.

 “Don’t transfer information, create an experience.” – Nancy Duarte